sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * The DPUs should provide their state to the host by updating the dpu state data in the DPU_STATE table in the host ChassisStateDB (explained in DB schema).
 This holds the minimal, viable set of low latency dpu state data and can be consumed by HA, LB, FaultManagement logics.
     * DPUs should be able to store the data using a redis call directly on to the switch chassisStateDB
     * The DPU must provide the state information once it boots its OS to DPU_STATE table.
-    * The SmartSwitch host PMON should be able to monitor the state changes of the DPUs and when they go down should be able to take appropriate actions and should try to gracefully recover the DPU when requested by the PMON

 * Thermal management
     * Besides additional DPU specific sensors, cooling device changes the logic remains the same.